 Breed Adjustments:

-The Silent Killer: Chicago Sidewalk Salt
+The Real Danger: Sidewalk Salt

 The biggest danger to city dogs isn't the snow; it's the salt.